altocodenl/acweb/blog/20200917-how-we-calculated-the-price-of-acpic.md

 f.
 Value Added Tax:
 We have to make a differentiation here.
 - For our European Union paid users, Value Added Tax must be added to the price.
 A 21% uptick.
 Nothing to do here.
 - For our non-European Union users, great news.
 No Value Added Tax.
-No changes here.
+No changes.

 g.
-Credit Card processing and payments:
+Credit card processing and payments:
 We'll use Stripe.
 It's easy to use, reliable, and has great international coverage.

 From Stripe we'll use 2 services: